ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-100317.md

 The folks over at WallarooLabs have open sourced their *"ultrafast and elastic data processing engine"* Wallaroo.
 As many of you might have heard, Wallaroo is written in Pony.
 It's an excellent chance to explore a real world Pony codebase.

-The release announcement is here: [https://blog.wallaroolabs.com/2017/09/open-sourcing-wallaroo/](https://blog.wallaroolabs.com/2017/09/open-sourcing-wallaroo/)

-And the GitHub repo is here: [https://github.com/wallaroolabs/wallaroo](https://github.com/wallaroolabs/wallaroo)
+The GitHub repo is here: [https://github.com/wallaroolabs/wallaroo](https://github.com/wallaroolabs/wallaroo)

 ## Items of note